 1884, O.H Byron, The Modern Bartender’s Guide

-By the mid-1880s, flavors modifiers had already been introduced into the cocktails recipes(raspberry syrup, Maraschino – West India Cocktail, or Fancy Brandy cocktail #2).
+By the mid-1880s, flavour modifiers had already been introduced into cocktail recipes(raspberry syrup, Maraschino—West India Cocktail, or Fancy Brandy cocktail #2).

-In 1884 Byron’s book, the number of cocktails published increased to eighteen, and where also encountered for first-time cocktails such as Martinez, Manhattan, and the Vermouth cocktail.
+In 1884, Byron’s book, the number of cocktails published increased to eighteen and were also encountered for first-time cocktails such as Martinez, Manhattan, and the Vermouth cocktail.

 Brandy Cocktail – 1884